Also found as “I am but a finger pointing to the moon. Don’t look at me; look at the moon.”

 There’s no mention of the moon here, but this is essentially the same analogy.

-In an even later scripture, the Shurangama, we find the entire analogy:
+In an even later scripture, the Shurangama, we also find the entire analogy:

 The Buddha told Ananda, “You still listen to the Dharma with the conditioned mind, and so the Dharma becomes conditioned as well, and you do not obtain the Dharma-nature.
 It is like when someone points his finger at the moon to show it to someone else.
 Guided by the finger, that person should see the moon.
 If he looks at the finger instead and mistakes it for the moon, he loses not only the moon but the finger also.
 Why?
 It is because he mistakes the pointing finger for the bright moon.”